 Bangladesh Bank is the ultimate regulatory body for Non-Banking Financial Institutions (NBFI) in Bangladesh.
-Some requirements of Bangladesh Bank's rules and regulations of sand regulations of Bangladesh Bank which are disclosed below along with financial impacts where applicable:
+Some requirements of Bangladesh Bank's rules and regulations contradict with those of IFRS.
+As such the company has departed from those contradictory requirements of IFRS in order to comply with the rules and regulations of Bangladesh Bank which are disclosed below along with financial impacts where applicable: